ik5xmk/Bot-systems-check/README.md

 If everything went well you will notice that there will be a lot of additional information.
 What we need is ID within chat.
 A series of numbers that will begin with the -.
 For example -3184917874.

-Second step: download the send_bot_msg.sh and check_systems.py files in the same folder on your Linux system and edit the first file by inserting your Bot Token and chat ID.
+  Second step: download the <b>send_bot_msg.sh</b> and <b>check_systems.py</b> files in the same folder on your Linux system and edit the first file by inserting your Bot Token and chat ID.
 Try sending a test message to the channel:

-sh send_bot_msg.sh "test message"
+  <b>sh send_bot_msg.sh "test message"</b>

 If everything has been processed correctly we should have in response a series of information starting with "ok": true and in the channel the message transmitted.

-Third step, edit the check_systems.py file in the section that contains the IPs and names of the systems we want to monitor.
+  Third step, edit the <b>check_systems.py</b> file in the section that contains the IPs and names of the systems we want to monitor.
 We can also vary the sending times and number of checks, by acting on the constants:

 <b>IS_DEAD</b> = how many PINGs to send before declaring the system dead